yusufsumerrr/MPU6050-Sensor-Fusion-Complementary-Filter/README.md

 > ``Drift error``is the gradual deviation of the angle estimate from its true value due to the accumulation of small offsets (biases) and noise in gyroscope measurements during integration over time.
 This error can increase even when the sensor is stationary.
 The accelerometer is used to correct this accumulated error over the long term by referencing the gravity vector.

-11.Finally, the``Roll (φ)``and``Pitch (θ)``angles obtained from the accelerometer, gyroscope, and complementary filter are converted to degrees and transmitted via UART to allow monitoring of the system’s performance.
+11. Finally, the``Roll (φ)``and``Pitch (θ)``angles obtained from the accelerometer, gyroscope, and complementary filter are converted to degrees and transmitted via UART to allow monitoring of the system’s performance.
 This function does not calculate the Yaw angle because, without a magnetometer or an external directional reference, the absolute value of Yaw cannot be reliably determined using only the accelerometer and gyroscope.

 ```c
     // --- UART data transmission ---